Building a legacy

 AIAA has a long history as a platform for high-value conferences, forums, and expositions in space and aviation.
 These events are known around the world for technical excellence and high-value programming—responding to an AIAA call for papers is part of the regular rhythm of a successful aerospace engineer’s year.

-ASCEND, launching in 2020 in Las Vegas, is our latest effort, built around the mission of driving the space economy forward, together.
+ASCEND, launching online in 2020, is our latest effort, built around the mission of driving the space economy forward, together.

 What happened to AIAA SPACE Forum?

 AIAA’s long-term members and event attendees know that we recently retired AIAA SPACE Forum, last held in September 2018.
 SPACE Forum was crucial to the trajectory of space innovation for many years—however, after conversations with our attendees, partners, and advisors, we recognized that our impact could be even greater.
 This recognition drove the launch of ASCEND.

 ASCEND retains all the best parts of the AIAA SPACE Forum experience.
 We’re still opening a call for papers and building the program on a foundation of technical excellence.
 But ASCEND takes that experience to the next level, opening the door to more interdisciplinary collaboration and conversation.

 Stay in orbit

 Like all launches, we’re moving fast, and we want to take you along for the ride.
 Be the first to know about program updates, new speakers, promotions, and more.